imaging-formats/yaozarrs/docs/ngff_guide.md

 ## Working with Collections

-OME-NGFF **does not** currently have an official specification for collections of images.
+OME-Zarr **does not** currently have an official specification for collections of images.

 By **Collections** of images, we mean groups of related images, usually sharing a coordinate space, that do not fit into the plate model.
 Examples include: